 Hospital staff should arrange a coronavirus test for people being discharged to a care home, supported housing or other temporary accommodation.

-Not being able to visit a loved one is likely to be distressing.
-Try to find different ways to stay in touch such as over the phone or by video call.
+It can be very distressing to be unable to visit a loved one in hospital.
+Try to find different ways to stay in touch, such as over the phone or by video call.
 Some hospitals may allow you to deliver a phone if the person you want to visit does not have one.
-Even if they are unable to communicate with you, they may find hearing your voice comforting.
+Or they may have tablets or other internet-connected devices so you can video call the person you want to visit.
+Even if your loved one is unable to communicate with you, they may find hearing your voice comforting.
 You could ask staff who are caring for your loved one to pass on messages, pictures, cards or laminated photos.

 If you care for someone, we have information about how you can support someone at home.